The 95th Bomb Wing

 The three crew members standing in the bomb bay give a

 good indication of the massive size of the B-36.
 A

 tire change is never a fun task and on large aircraft it

 foreground is a C-124, not a KC-97.
 Once again, a

 A B-36D passing over the

 camera.
 As with all radial engine powered aircraft,

 Featherweight B-36J taking off from Biggs AFB.
-This is
+This

 B-36J 52-2827 prior to her retirement flight on February 12, 1959.
 That flight was to the Greater Southwest Airport in Fort Worth, Texas.
 She was to remain in Fort Worth, shuttled about to various locations until finally going (by truck) to the Pima Air & Space Museum in Tucson during the summer of 2005.
 (Larry Payne)